 DAILY designates 2-3 days a week.
 This is referred to as part time.
 Part time requires the same set days each week.
+There is no part-time availability for our Little Lambs or Happy Hearts (0-2yrs) classrooms.

 Scheduling is completed in advance; we require a submitted request for added time or time off at least two weeks in advance.
+If a situation arose and you need to change your schedule without a two week notice, we will make every effort to accommodate your child/children.
 This can be done by filling out a "Schedule Change" form available in the classrooms or Childcare office.
 Staffing is done two weeks in advance and notifying us of schedule changes will enable us to have the correct number of staff during the day.